Tutorial: Visualizations with the MCP Server¶

 Create an interactive dashboard for the penguins dataset with a dropdown to filter by species and an island selector.
 Show a scatter plot that updates when the filters change.

-The AI will use the panel execution method and produce a reactive Panel app with widgets.
+The AI will use the server execution method and produce a reactive Panel app with widgets.

 The dashboard updates in real time as you interact with it.